navidrome/website/content/en/docs/usage/customtags.md

 This customization is only available when using a [configuration file](/docs/usage/configuration-options).

-If you want to use a configuration file with Docker, you can do so by creating a `navidrome.toml` config file in the host folder that is mapped to your `/data` volume, and set the env var `ND_CONFIGFILE=/data/navidrome.toml`.
+If you want to use a configuration file with Docker, you can do so by creating a `navidrome.toml` config file in the host folder that is mapped to your `/data` volume.
+Docker installations automatically look for a `navidrome.toml` file in the `/data` folder.
 {{< /alert >}}

 {{< alert color="warning" >}}